 The bad news is that you will pay interest on your 401(k) loan with after-tax dollars.
 When you take money out as a retiree, you are still taxed on the distributions at your ordinary income tax rate.
 This means the money is effectively taxed twice -- once when you earn it before using it to pay back your loan and then again when the withdrawal is made.

 The interest you pay yourself is generally also below what you would earn if you had left your money invested.

-Under most circumstances, a 401(k) loan is preferable to a 401(k) withdrawal if you must use the funds in your retirement accounts to meet your immediate needs.
+A 401(k) loan is generally preferable to a 401(k) withdrawal if you must use the funds in your retirement accounts to meet your immediate needs.
 A loan is a better alternative because:

-- You avoid the 10% early withdrawal penalty applicable if you take money out of your 401(k) before age 59 1/2
+- You avoid the 10% early withdrawal penalty that applies if you take money out of your 401(k) before age 59 1/2.

-- You'll repay the money to your 401(k) so will not permanently lose out on all of the investment gains it could've earned between the time of the withdrawal and the time you retire
+- You'll repay the money to your 401(k) so it will not permanently lose out on all of the investment gains it could have earned between the time of the withdrawal and the time you retire.

 Weigh the pros and cons before you take out a 401(k) loan

 Always carefully consider the pros and cons before you borrow against your retirement account.
 Your financial future is at stake when you withdraw invested funds that should be helping you to build security in your later years.